Lewis O'Brien (Kaurna elder): Name

+In his 2007 memoir, O'Brien wrote that he sometimes used the name Warritya, meaning "second born male", but later took on Yerloburka, meaning "old man of the sea" (possibly related to his time in the merchant navy).
+In 2021 he adopted the preferred spelling Yarlupurka, following clarification of the Kaurna alphabet.

 Memoir

 In 2007, O'Brien published his memoir And the clock struck thirteen: The life and thoughts of Kaurna Elder Uncle Lewis Yerloburka O'Brien as told to Mary-Anne Gale, published by Wakefield Press.